jzielinski47/react-brutalist-website/README.md

 Visit the page yourself: http://brutalist.ct8.pl

 Most of the gfx were found on free stocks like Pexels or Unsplash; The page layout was designed by me.
+The page is static, however content can be changed in a single typescript file which contains a single object;